 World Politics and Wise Leadership

 Politically, we live in divided times.
 This is the case nationally and globally.
-Nationally, whether it’s the pandemic, race relations and Black Lives matter, or building walls at the border, it’s difficult to find common ground.
+Nationally, whether it’s a woman’s right to choose, gun rights, race relations, or migration, it’s challenging to find common ground.
 If anything, there seems to be a chasm between the political left and political right, almost as if we’re two peoples divided in our core beliefs.
 Globally, the international community faces a number of complex threats.
+The war in Ukraine continues, as do events in the Middle East.
 In the years ahead, climate change will push millions of refugees from the Global South upwards.
 Coupled with a rise in nationalism, this might lead to a perfect storm in which more authoritarian leaders from the Global North consolidate their power by scapegoating the other--especially the vulnerable migrant.
-And with advances in technology, along with a surging gap in global economic equality, we stand to see a world in which the “haves” and “have nots” are being driven further apart.
+With technological advances and a surging gap in global economic equality, we stand to see a world in which the “haves” and “have nots” are being driven further apart.
+We stand to see a world torn apart if current trends continue.

 -